8base/old-documentation/docs/development-tools/dev-env/runtime-environment.md

 3. Spawn a background task that keeps running after your function returns.
 You can use the `context.invokeFunction` API ([described here](/docs/8base-console/custom-functions/tasks)).

 ### Managing Dependencies
 You can add any dependencies using `npm` or `yarn`.
-When you run '8base deploy', 8base uploads your code to the cloud, runs `npm install` and deploys the bundle to AWS Lambda.
+When you run '8base deploy', 8base uploads your code to the cloud, runs `npm install` and deploys the bundle (.zip file archive includes your project) to AWS Lambda.

+Please keep in mind that total size of your application code and its dependencies cannot exceed 50 MB zipped and 250 MB unzipped.

 It is recommended that you have a `package-lock.json` file to dramatically accelerate deployment.
 8base checks whether `package-lock.json` has changed since the last deploy and only installs dependencies when necessary.

+### Supported Languages and Runtime

+8base invokes your [Custom Functions](/docs/8base-console/custom-functions/) in an secure and isolated runtime environment.

+[Custom Functions](/docs/8base-console/custom-functions/) can be written in either JavaScript or TypeScript.

+8base runtime environment currently supports:
+- TypeScript of version `4.3.4`
+- Node.js of version `14.x`